-UP Package - what should I do now?
+UP Package - what should I do?

-- Consider whether to opt out EPs in your portfolio so that UPC will not have jurisdiction over them. - Consider requesting unitary effect for newly granted patents before the EPO. - Review licences in and out for coverage, control of opt-out and rights of action. - Consider preparing protective letters for products at risk of infringement in EU. - Consider status of non-UPC EU countries, in particular Spain and Poland. - Consider status of non-EU countries covered by the EPC, in particular UK and Turkey.
+- Consider whether to opt out existing (if not already done) and newly granted EPs in your portfolio so that the UPC will not have jurisdiction over them. - Consider requesting unitary effect for newly granted patents before the EPO. - Review licences in and out for coverage, control of opt-out and rights of action. - Consider preparing protective letters for products at risk of infringement in EU. - Consider status of non-UPC EU countries, in particular Spain and Poland. - Consider status of non-EU countries covered by the EPC, in particular UK and Turkey.